wr0ngway/pytivo-video-manager/README.txt

 Vidmgr presents a directory tree to you.
 You can step into and out of directories using the normal tivo navigation keys.
 The directory tree is rooted at the list of shares, unless there is only 1 share in which case it is rooted at the topmost directory of that share.

+while on a list of video files, you can also navigate using the number keys.
+1 takes you 10% of the way through the list, 5 = 50%, 7 = 70%, etc.  0 alternately takes you to the end of the list and then to the beginning of the list

 In HD mode, vidmgr will also show video artwork on the right hand side of the screen.
 Vidmgr looks for the following file:  <full-video-file-name-including-extension>.jpg or, if this doesn't exist, folder.jpg.